jyga/GestalDatabase/README.md

 # GestalDatabase
-Sample Java application showing how to connect to the Gestal database
+Sample Java application showing how to connect to the Gestal database.

 ## Requirements
 - A Java IDE of your choice (ex: Eclipse, NetBeans, ItelliJ IDEA) with its requirements (JDK)